Professor Peter Paul Catterall

 I'm part of

 After a history degree at Cambridge (1984) I undertook my doctoral thesis on religion and politics in inter-war Britain at Queen Mary, completing in 1989.
 I then spent a year as a research fellow at the Institute of Contemporary British History, writing an award-winning bibliography of post-war Britain.
 From 1989 until 1999 I was Director of this Institute.
 I have been a Fellow of the Royal Historical Society since 1996.
 In 1999-2000 I was on a Fulbright as visiting professor of British history at Westminster College, Fulton Missouri.
 On my return to the UK I taught history and politics at Queen Mary University of London until my appointment as Reader in History at Westminster in October 2012.
 I have been Professor of History and Policy at Westminster since November 2016.
 My interests are wide-ranging.
-Having edited Contemporary British History from 1991-2003, I founded the journal National Identities in 1999, and my focus upon the history of the relationship between identities, ideas and political culture is reflected in my research, the PhDs I have supervised and my work with think tanks like the Hansard Society and the Centre for Opposition Studies.
-I also have an interest in public history, serving as a trustee for two heritage organisations and, since 2011, on the London Historic Environments Forum since 2011 and a Board member at Crossness Engines Trust since 2013, becoming chair in July 2017.
+Having edited Contemporary British History from 1991-2003, I founded the journal National Identities in 1999.
+My focus upon the history of the relationship between identities, ideas and political culture is reflected in my research, the PhDs I have supervised and my work with think tanks like the Hansard Society and the Centre for Opposition Studies.
+I also have an interest in public history, reflected in my current work on lieux de memoire.
+I have been a member of the London Historic Environments Forum since 2011 and a Board member at Crossness Engines Trust since 2013, becoming chair in July 2017.

 I have taught widely over my career in places as far-flung as America and Iraq.
-At Queen Mary one of my courses, 'Concepts of Europe' covered the sweep from Herodotus to the EU.
+At Queen Mary one of my courses, 'Concepts of Europe', covered the sweep from Herodotus to the EU.
 When in the US I taught Western Civilization.
 My history teaching, however, has tended to focus upon Britain and its empire since the eighteenth century.
-This has included both survey courses and detailed studies on subjects such as the history of the East End, post-war popular culture or the life of Churchill.
+This has included both survey courses and detailed studies on subjects such as the history of the East End, post-war popular culture or the nature of oral history.
 At masters level courses I have taught range from 'Democracy and Public Policy' for the Hansard Society, through 'Business in Europe' as a visiting lecturer at Cass Business School, to 'Comparative Welfare States' at Queen Mary.
-At Westminster I currently teach the outline courses 'Reaction and Reform' and 'New Liberals to New Labour: British Politics 1906-2010' and a special subject on Churchill, as well as guest lecturing on subjects ranging from religion and politics to the development of aid policy.
-I have supervised PhD students on various subject, including political cartoons in nineteenth century Britain, Britain and the US Civil War, post-war attitudes to finance and the history of natural childbirth.
-I have six PhD completions and am currently supervising or co-supervising five PhD students - working on the Church of England and English national identity 1780-1850, East European spy networks 1945-50, counter-terrorism and the Channel programme, Macmillan and Adenauer (jointly with the Humboldt University, Berlin); prisons and human rights; and the Opposition and Brexit.
+At Westminster I currently teach 'New Liberals to New Labour: British Politics 1906-2010' and a special subject on Churchill, as well as guest lecturing on subjects ranging from religion and politics to the development of aid policy.
+I have supervised PhD students on various subjects, including political cartoons in nineteenth century Britain, Britain and the US Civil War, post-war attitudes to finance and the history of natural childbirth.
+I have six PhD completions and am currently supervising or co-supervising five PhD students - working on the Church of England and English national identity 1780-1850; counter-terrorism and the Channel programme, Macmillan and Adenauer (jointly with the Humboldt University, Berlin); prisons and human rights; and the Opposition and Brexit.
 I would welcome PhD students looking at the relationship between culture and politics from the 18th century onwards.

-My current research looks at the intersection between heritage, lieux de memoire and public memory to Labour and decolonization in the 1950s.
+My current research ranges from the intersection between heritage, lieux de memoire and public memory to Labour and decolonization in the 1950s.

-In 2014-15 I was a consultant on the Centre for Opposition Studies project on political reform in Kuwait, funded by the Foreign Office.
+In 2012-15 I was a consultant on Centre for Opposition Studies projects on political reform in Jordan and Kuwait, funded by the Foreign & Commonwealth Office.